Debt to Asset Ratio

 In such cases, investors also understand the industry's risk and return policy and try to judge the industry's average debt-to-asset ratio.

 Further, breaking it down, one can not assess the asset quality that is being considered for computing the debt-to-asset ratio.
-As it considers intangible assets, it is difficult to prove an intangible asset such as the goodwill of a company.
+As it considers intangible assets, it is difficult to prove an intangible asset, such as the goodwill of a company.

 The valuation modeling course by WSO will further enhance your ability to understand and map ratios and use them to plot trend lines and gain insights into different ratios.

-Debt to Asset Ratio FAQ
+Debt To Asset Ratio FAQs

 Free Resources